olizilla/grunt-asciify/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.2.2 - ASCIIFYING TO CONSOLE NOW TRUNCATES TO FIT THE SPACE AVAILABLE
 * 0.2.1 - ASCIIFY CORE UPDATED.
 NO BANNERS WERE HARMED.
 * 0.2.0 - GRAFFITI BEATS STANDARD AS DEFAULT FONT.
 NOW DEPENDS ON THE ASCIIFY MODULE.
 * 0.1.0 - IT BEGINS.
 ASCII BANNERS NOW MANDTORY.